 Dr. Brant Pitre is an enthusiastic and engaging speaker who regularly lectures throughout the country.
 In this stunning talk, Dr. Pitre applies his knowledge of the Jewish roots of Christianity to the very heart of the Gospel: the love of Christ.
 You will learn what it really means to have a “personal relationship” with Jesus Christ as Lord, Savior, and Bridegroom.

 Very few people know that Mark Twain (Samuel Clemens) wrote a major work on Joan of Arc.
 Still fewer know that he considered it not only his most important but also his best work.
 He spent twelve years in research and many months in France doing archival work and then made several attempts until he felt he finally had the story he wanted to tell.
 He reached his conclusion about Joan’s unique pla...
 [More]

-Get the most out of Advent by following along with Bishop Robert Barron's homilies as he unpacks these profound scripture readings.
-The homilies presented on this CD will correspond to the Scriptures for Sunday Masses throughout Advent and Christmas 2014:
+Get the most out of Advent and Christmas by following along with Bishop Robert Barron's homilies as he unpacks the profound Scripture readings for Liturgical Cycle C. The readings that correspond to the homilies on this CD were last heard in Advent 2012.